bdridi/spacity-gRPC-java/README.md

 ### Run the server

-Run the class `io.workcale.spacity.grpc.server.GrpcServer.java`
+Run the class `io.workcale.spacity.grpc.GrpcServer.java`

 ### Run the client

-Run the class `io.workcale.spacity.grpc.client.GrpcClient.java`.
-You should see in the console a log like the following `message helloResponse.getMission() = Rocket Hope - gRPC-001_XX is affected to mission Starlink-023`
+Run the class `io.workcale.spacity.grpc.GrpcSpacityClient.java`.
+You should see in the console the logs of all remote procedure call.